 Transboundary Environmental Public Consultation

-Planning Application for proposed Awel y Mȏr Offshore Windfarm, approximately 10km off the coast of North Wales.
+Planning Application for proposed Awel y Mȏr Offshore Windfarm, approximately 10km off the coast of North Wales

 In accordance with the provisions of the 1991 United Nations Economic Commission for Europe Convention on Environmental Impact Assessment in a Transboundary Context (“the Espoo Convention”), the Minister for Housing, Local Government and Heritage received notification from the UK Planning Inspectorate (“PINS”) in relation to a development consent application (“the planning application”) by Awel y Mȏr Offshore Wind Farm Limited.
 Awel y Mȏr Offshore Wind Farm is a project being developed by RWE Renewables (RWE) to the west of the existing Gwynt y Mȏr Offshore Wind Farm.
 It is located approximately 10km off the Welsh coast in the Irish Sea, with maximum total area of 88km and will comprise up to 91 wind turbine generators.